The trees on Cambridge’s streets, parks and gardens add to its unique character – as well as its biodiversity.

-Read our full tree strategy which sets out our policies for managing trees in Cambridge to maximise their benefits, or visit the pages below to find out more about the city's trees and how you can get involved.
+Our Tree Strategy sets out how we manage trees to maximise their benefits.
+The links below will take you to more information about the city's trees and how you can get involved.

 - Find out more about Council managed trees